 Prepare your lawn

 The first thing you need to do is to make sure that the sun and your spray are both able to reach the ground where the flea eggs are located.
 To achieve this, mow your lawn to between 1 and 2 inches.

 Fill your sprayer with Dawn and water solution

-Now take your hand-held sprayer that you will use to apply the homemade flea spray with Dawn dish soap and fill it with water.
+Now take the hand-held sprayer that you will use to apply the homemade flea spray with Dawn dish soap and fill it with water.
 Add 1 oz. of Dawn dish soap, replace the cap, and shake to make sure the solution is mixed well.

 Lastly, it is time to apply the vinegar flea spray to your whole yard.
 The best time for you to do this is during the evening, as it gives the detergent enough time to get to work before the sun comes out.

 The heat from the sun dries the solution and compromises its effectiveness.

 After the first treatment, check your lawn the next day to establish if the flea eggs have been successfully terminated.

 If you still notice evidence of flea activity, repeat the process until all flea eggs are annihilated.